 Don’t have time to read an article? here’s a quick video about checking your shutter count.

 Now let’s get into how to check shutter count on a Canon Camera.

 What is Shutter Count?

 In the most simple terms shutter count is the amount of photos that a camera has taken.
-Every time a camera takes a photo it has a shutter actuation which exposes the image; unless you are using a mirrorless camera on a silent shooting mode (or a mirrorless with no mechanical shutter).
+Every time a camera takes a photo it has a mechanical shutter actuation which exposes the image; unless you are using a mirrorless camera on a silent shooting mode (or a mirrorless with no mechanical shutter).
 Shutter count is the number of times that the shutter actuation takes place.

 Since camera gear is expensive it’s good to know how much life expectancy you can expect from your Canon camera.

 Here’s a handy chart of popular Canon cameras and their expected shutter life.

 |Canon EOS R6

 |Canon EOS RP

 |Canon EOS 80D